Learn the Differences Between DLD Hearing and Criminal Court Hearing

 - The driver’s vehicle will likely be impounded if they are arrested.

-- An ignition interlock restriction may be put in place for any period between 18 months and 3 years, depending on the specific situation.
+- Depending on the outcome of the criminal case, an ignition interlock restriction may be put in place 18 months or longer, depending on the specific situation.

-When you fail to request the necessary DLD hearing after being arrested for a DUI, the driver’s license will automatically be suspended when certain stipulations are met.
-This is generally after the individual has been either arrested for a DUI or the individual has declined to take a chemical test.
-The latter is commonly referred to as a “refusal” suspension.
-The only possible method for fighting this automatic suspension is through requesting a DLD hearing.
-It is important to request the hearing inside the time frame of 10 days of the arrest in order to schedule your DLD hearing during the allotted period.
-Overall suspension times will vary depending on the offender’s age and number of prior convictions.
+When an individual fails to request the DLD hearing after being arrested for a DUI, the driver’s license will automatically be suspended.
+This is why it is important to request the hearing within 10 days of the arrest in order to schedule your DLD hearing.
+Suspension times will vary depending on the offender’s age and number of prior convictions.

-Differences Between a DLD Hearing and Criminal Court Hearing
+The DLD Hearing is Different from a Criminal Court Hearing

-There are many differences between a DLD hearing and a criminal court hearing.
-Ultimately, the DLD hearing handles the administrative side of the case.
-This hearing revolves around the individual’s continued driving privileges and any actions that the DLD may take regarding the drivers license.
 The court hearing, on the other hand, is based on the criminal aspect of the situation.
-The criminal court hearing essentially will determine whether you are guilty or not of the DUI itself.
+The criminal court hearing essentially will determine whether you are guilty or not guilty of the DUI itself.
 This hearing will be held in the court located in the county/city of the arrest.
 It will be during this hearing that they will decide the punishment you will receive if you are convicted.